 - You have difficulty or pain when swallowing food.

 - You have heartburn, indigestion, hiccups or an unpleasant taste in your mouth for three weeks or more.

 How is Heartburn & Reflux diagnosed?

-Your doctor will ask you to describe your reflux symptoms and the length of time you have had them8 and review the need for prescribing you acid-suppressant medication.
+Your doctor will ask you to describe your reflux symptoms and the length of time you have had them and review the need for prescribing you acid-suppressant medication.
 Should you require such medication long term or the treatment is not working, your GP is likely to request a gastroscopy.
-This will ensure there are no underlying problems with your oesophagus or stomach8.
+This will ensure there are no underlying problems with your oesophagus or stomach.
 Up to half of all patients with symptoms that suggest they have reflux turn out to have only mild inflammation or an oesophagus that looks quite normal.

 Endoscopy: This test is conducted at a specialist unit and involves passing a thin, flexible tube through the mouth and down into your oesophagus, stomach and start of small intestine9.
 The endoscopist will be looking for signs of inflammation.
 It is usually carried out as an outpatient and takes less than 15 minutes.
 The endoscopist will take small tissue samples (biopsies) for analysis in the laboratory.
 You can choose to have a local anaesthetic throat spray and/or sedative.
 The endoscopist can guide you in this decision.
 The procedure is not painful, but it may be uncomfortable at times.

 Barium Meal: An alternative to a gastroscopy is a Barium Meal10.
 This involves drinking some barium liquid which will show up your oesophagus, stomach and first part of the small intestine on x-ray.
 It gives less information than a gastroscopy but is good at showing whether you have a hiatus hernia or whether your oesophagus is narrowed for any reason.

-What treatments are available for Heartburn & Reflux?
+What treatments are available for Heartburn & Acid Reflux?